NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 President Trump Below Example happened Americans since CDC REDUCED Dose Pain Med

 #### Vaping (5K)
+From Twitter data was pulled from Tweepy which is a package that helps use the twitter API in Python.
+That data was not useful - see the word cloud - the highest tweet was about a celerbity joke: kids jon kate plus vaping yet
+Pulled more granular information, by doing lots of small grabs using Python Twitter Package.
+Instaed of looking at 2,000 tweets at a time, we looked at 100 at a time with the hastags, and then making further small iterations.
+The focus turned to look into tweets to see if there was anything useful; this was a manual curation approoch.
+A few different directions were followed: people's frustration and anger:
+"I vape I vote" and "Vaping saved my life"
+This lead to two issues that can inform consumer health; these are issues inportant to people and worth knwiwng: 1) there are alot of people who are very loud about the use of vaping to stop smoking cigerettes and 2) the vape illness crisis has been conflated with the teen vaping crisis; they are seperate issues.
+Also, the vaping illness has been associated with e-cigerettes which is masking the fact that most of illness has currently been associated with THC vaping.
+People are angery about this for two reason: 1) it has added to the bans on nicotine vaping; and 2) it has not been effective at keeping people safe because they do not know they need to be cautious of e-THC prodcuts.
+Conclusion: there is a potential for useful conclusions drawn from tweets, however it took 2 days of manual curation  examination which may be too burdensome for NLM.

 #### Outcome of examining the Twitter data
-It quickly became aparant that Twitter data is very dirty and noisy - dirty in that not Tweets are contain incomplete words, user generated abbreivations for common words, sentences and phrases that are not complete thoughts, contains emojicons which are not easy to interrept into sentiment; noisy as in Tweets that are wrongly associated with hashtag subject areas, advertising for products, retweets adds bulk to the data set because they are duplicate.
+It quickly became apparent that Twitter data is very dirty and noisy - dirty in that not Tweets are contain incomplete words, user generated abbreivations for common words, sentences and phrases that are not complete thoughts, contains emojicons which are not easy to interrept into sentiment; noisy as in Tweets that are wrongly associated with hashtag subject areas, advertising for products, retweets adds bulk to the data set because they are duplicate.

 Future considerations: There are many Twitter libraries that are avaible to reduce unnessicary data in tweets such slang, various spellings of a word, etc. Figuring out how to best clean the data for consumer health level health terms would need to be determined for tweets to be used for sentiment anaylsis.